edenai/edenai-apis/CONTRIBUTE.md

 -   \<feature>_class.py abstract class for method
 -   \<subfeature>_args.py to generate arguments for tests
 -   \<subfeature>_dataclass.py class for output
--   \<subfeature>_response.json: validated standarized response to compare with your own standarization
+-   \<subfeature>_response.json: validated standardized response to compare with your own standarization

 <a id="org3fd3a19"></a>